paul-schweng/UNDECIDED/docs/SRS.md

 In our authentification process a guest can register to become a user.
 During the registration process a guest is able to choose whether they are a normal or business user.
 After that a user can login to get access to the website.
 A user can also logout or delete their account.
 If a user forgets their password they can reset it.

   - Ratings:
-A user can create and post Ratings.
-These ratings can be edited, deleted by the user or upvoted and commented on by other users.
+A user can create and post ratings.
+These ratings can be edited or deleted by the user or upvoted and commented on by other users.
 Those comments can again be edited by the user who posted the comment.
 When creating a rating a user tag their friends in it.

   - Profile:
 A distinction is made between a user profile and a business user profile.
 A normal user can add and edit their profile data including a profile picture.
-Further it is possible to view the own rating were made.
-A profile also have a list of friends which were added.
-In contrast to a user a business user can only add profile data and edit them.
+Further it is possible to view the own ratings that were made.
+A profile also has a list of friends which were added.
+In contrast to a user a business user can only add profile data and edit it.

   - Business Functions:
-As a business user they have access business-only functions.
+As a business user they have access to business-only functions.
 They can insert their own products with product pictures and also delete them.
-They can also use tags for their product like 'vegan' or 'glutenfree'.
+They can use tags for their product like 'vegan' or 'glutenfree'.
 After they insert the product they can also change it.
-They can also request verification so the users know that they are the original restaurant/shop.
+They can request verification so the users know that they are the original restaurant/shop.

   - Admin Panel:
 An admin can use their admin panel to block (business) users and administrate the website meaning they are able to delete ratings or comments.